A Post-Doc Position in MEMS, Nanophotonics, and/or Microfluidics Is Available (posted on Jan. 22, 2015)

 11/12/2014: Dr. Azahar Ali joined our group as a postdoc research associate.
 Welcome!

-08/16/2014: Xinran Wang and Tianyu Wang joined our group as Ph.D. students.
-Tianyu will be co-advised by Dr. Dong and Dr. Kumar.
+08/16/2014: Xinran Wang, Tianyu Wang, and Shawana Tabassum joined our group as Ph.D. students.
+Tianyu and Shawana will be co-advised by Dr. Dong and Dr. Kumar.
 Welcome!

 06/30/2014: Congrats to Huawei and Peng for the acceptance of their papers in microTAS 2014 on microbial fuel cells and flexible metamaterials.

 06/23/2014: Congratulations to Zhen Xu and Qiugu Wang for passing their Ph.D. qualifying exams.